Roth IRA vs. 401(k): A Guide for Anyone Who Wants to Retire Someday

 A required minimum distribution, or RMD, is IRS lingo for when you’re required to withdraw money.

 We know it sounds weird that you’re required to withdraw your own money.
-But remember: Traditional IRAs and 401(k)s are funded with pre-tax money.
+But remember: Traditional IRAs and 401(k)s are funded with money that has not been taxed.
 The government wants to make sure it gets its cut.

 Here are the basics for Roth IRAs and 401(k)s.

-While 401(k)s and traditional IRAs have mandatory withdrawals called required minimum distributions (RMDs), you’ll never have to take money out of your own Roth IRA.
+While 401(k)s and traditional IRAs have mandatory withdrawals called required minimum distributions (RMDs), you never have to take money out of your own Roth IRA.
 After you die, however, your beneficiaries will probably have to take RMDs on the account.